Exchange data with other systems

 The structure of documents in the CHT database reflect the configuration of the system, and therefore do not map directly to a FHIR message format.
 To achieve interoperability you should use middleware to convert the CHT datastructure into a standardized form so the other systems can read it.

-The recommended approach is to use OpenHIM as the middleware component with Moderators to do the conversion.
+The recommended approach is to use OpenHIM as the middleware component with Mediators to do the conversion.
 Outbound Push should be configured to make a request to the middleware when relevant documents are created or modified in the CHT.
-A Moderator then calls CHT APIs to gather any additional data required to create a FHIR resource which is then routed to OpenHIM.
+A Mediator then calls CHT APIs to gather any additional data required to create a FHIR resource which is then routed to OpenHIM.
 OpenHIM will then route the resource to any other configured systems.

-Conversely to bring data in to the CHT, OpenHIM should be configured to route the updated resource to a moderator, which then calls the relevant CHT APIs to update the document in the CHT database.
+Conversely to bring data in to the CHT, OpenHIM should be configured to route the updated resource to a Mediator, which then calls the relevant CHT APIs to update the document in the CHT database.
 This will then be replicated to users’ devices as per usual.

 A reference application for this pattern is available in the CHIS Interoperability repository.